-Life in Christ (2nd semester) Grade 11 Required 5 credits
+Life in Christ

+(2nd semester)

 The purpose of this course is to help students understand that it is only through Christ that they can fully live out God's plans for their lives.
 Students learn the moral concepts and precepts that govern the lives of Christ's disciples with an emphasis on the Catholic social teachings.
 Students will also analyze various other common modern ethical systems to see their flaws and benefits.